Course syllabus

 Attendance at the Midterm Presentation and Final Capstone Conference & Celebration is mandatory and participation is graded based on your preparation and punctuality.
 Lack of preparedness and/or tardiness leads to point deductions for those deliverables.

-Requirements for participation, assignments, and other potential make-up work in this course are consistent with University policies as found at the following link.
+Requirements for participation, assignments, and other potential make-up work in this course are consistent with University policies as found in the UF Undergraduate Catalog > Attendance Policies page.

 Professionalism